 That said, this is a spin-off of the Gears of War franchise.
 The story is a prequel to the first game, and you play as a commander of a squad pushing against an alien invasion.
 So, the setting is quite familiar.

-The combat is deep, tactical, and challenging.
-You have dozens of skills to master and a wide arsenal of sci-fi firearms and explosives.
+For combat, you have dozens of skills to master and a wide arsenal of sci-fi firearms and explosives.
 There’re also auras, hacking abilities, and other elements making combat highly dynamic.

 - Developer: Harebrained Schemes